DanyLan/GKE-EXPOSE-SERVICES/NodePort.md

 # Downsides to NodePort

-1. You can only have one service per port
+1. You can only have one service per port.
-2. You can onnly use ports 30000-32767
+2. You can onnly use ports 30000-32767.
 3. If you Node IP address changes, you will need to deal with that.